SAR to PKR: Saudi Riyal to Pakistani Rupee Rate- Nov. 14, 2025

 - By Web Desk -

-KARACHI/RIYADH: November 14, 2025: The Saudi Riyal (SAR) eased to Rs74.86 against the Pakistani Rupee (PKR) in today’s open market, a slight decline from Rs74.94 on November 12 and well below the July 28 peak of Rs76.03, according to currency dealers.
+KARACHI/RIYADH, November 14, 2025: The Saudi Riyal (SAR) edged up to Rs74.87 against the Pakistani Rupee (PKR) in today’s open market, a slight increase from Rs74.86 on November 14 and still below the July 28 peak of Rs76.03, according to currency dealers.

-The selling rate adjusted to Rs75.43.
-This modest drop, driven by market recalibrations and steady remittance inflows, underscores the Saudi Riyal’s vital role in Pakistan’s economic landscape.
+The Saudi Riyal’s selling rate rose to Rs75.44, driven by steady remittance inflows and market dynamics, highlighting its importance in Pakistan’s economy.
+For millions of Pakistani families, the Riyal is a financial lifeline, channeling workers’ earnings from Saudi Arabia’s construction, healthcare, and hospitality sectors.

-The Saudi Riyal’s dip to Rs74.86 has immediate and broader effects.
-For households, this slight reduction trims remittance purchasing power as living costs rise.
-Businesses importing oil and petrochemicals from Saudi Arabia benefit from the Riyal’s dollar-pegged stability, and this decline eases import costs, supporting Pakistan’s trade balance.
+The Saudi Riyal’s rise to Rs74.87 carries immediate and broader effects.
+For households, this small increase enhances remittance purchasing power, helping families manage rising living costs.
+Businesses importing oil and petrochemicals from Saudi Arabia benefit from the Riyal’s dollar-pegged stability, though this uptick may slightly raise import costs, impacting Pakistan’s trade balance.
 On a macroeconomic level, the Riyal’s performance continues to bolster Pakistan’s foreign exchange reserves, which surpassed $11 billion in October 2024, aiding inflation control and debt management.
 A weaker Rupee enhances export competitiveness, aligning with Pakistan’s economic resilience.

 The Saudi Riyal (SAR), divided into 100 halala, is Saudi Arabia’s currency, managed by the Saudi Central Bank and pegged to the US dollar for reliability.
 This stability makes it a trusted medium for remittances and trade, especially for Pakistanis in the Kingdom.
 The Pakistani Rupee (PKR), symbolized by ₨, has been Pakistan’s currency since 1948, overseen by the State Bank of Pakistan under a managed floating exchange rate.
 Its value is shaped by inflation, trade flows, and remittance inflows, with the Riyal-PKR rate reflecting market dynamics.

-The Saudi Riyal’s decline to Rs74.86 reflects ongoing market corrections, supported by remittances and trade with Saudi Arabia.
+The Saudi Riyal’s rise to Rs74.87 signals renewed market strength, supported by remittances and trade with Saudi Arabia.
 Traders and policymakers should remain vigilant, as even small shifts can affect remittances, import costs, and economic strategies.
 For millions of Pakistanis, the Riyal’s dependable value remains a steady anchor, supporting families and sustaining Pakistan’s economic stability.